-The Final EIR finds that under 2035 Cumulative plus Project conditions, projectrelated vehicle traffic would degrade the LOS to LOS F with 82 seconds of delay.
+The Final EIR finds that under 2035 Cumulative plus Project conditions, project-related vehicle traffic would degrade the LOS to LOS F with 82 seconds of delay.
 The Project traffic would degrade the LOS from E to F and increase delay by 8 seconds.
 Therefore, the Project's contribution would be cumulatively considerable.

 Implementation of Mitigation Measure 4.C-5q (implement Mitigation Measures 4.C-2a (TDM Program) and 4.C-2b (Monitoring)), which is hereby adopted and incorporated into the Project, would reduce these impacts, but not to a less-than-significant level.
-Implementation of Mitigation Measures 4.C-2a (TDM Program) and 4.C-2b (Monitoring) could improve intersection LOS by reducing vehicle trips.
+Implementation of Mitigation Measures 4.C-2a (TDM Program) and 4.C-2b (Monitoring) could improve intersection LOS by reducing vehicle trips, although it would be speculative to quantify the potential improvement.
 The City of Oakland's Central Estuary Implementation Guide Supplemental EIR identified a significant impact at this location during the p.m. peak hour under existing-plus-project conditions with LOS E conditions.
-That SEIR found that the 42nd Avenue / High Street Access Improvements, a separate project, which would widen High Street to accommodate additional travel and left-turn lanes, would reduce the impact to less-than-significant levels under existing-plus-project conditions.
+That SEIR found that the 42nd Avenue / High Street Access Improvements, a separate project, which would widen High Street to accommodate additional travel and left-turn lanes, would reduce the impact to less-thansignificant levels under existing-plus-project conditions.
 Because this mitigation is the responsibility of the City of Oakland, and not the City of Alameda, the Project's contribution to cumulative auto travel impacts at the High Street/Coliseum Way intersection is considered significant and unavoidable.